 Let’s talk about how to bulk while you are intermittent fasting.
-The biggest benefit of doing this is to reduce some of the fat gain from your bulk while keeping the muscle gains optimized.
+The biggest benefit of doing this is to reduce fat gain from bulking while keeping muscle growth optimized.
 Studies suggest that there may be hormonal benefits as well.

 Why Bulk While You’re Intermittent Fasting?

-We all know that you need to be in a caloric surplus to grow.
-Inevitably, you will put on some body fat as you’re growing.
-But if you minimize the fat gain, it’ll be an easier time when you want to lean out.
+We all know that you need to be in a caloric surplus to grow and you will inevitably put on some body fat in the process.
+But if you minimize the fat gain, you’ll have an easier time when it’s time to lean out.

 To make it work, you will be in a surplus for most of the time (at least on every training day) and fast for fat loss and hormonal benefits at strategic times.

 There are different ways to go about this whole thing and the best choice is the one that suits your lifestyle best.
-Let’s go over the 2 methods that I like best:
+Let’s go over the 2 methods:

 An Eat Stop Eat style fast involves fasting for 24 hours to reduce your weekly calorie intake.
 This will reduce fat gain and also improve insulin sensitivity.
 If you want to grow consistently, I wouldn’t recommend fasting more than once a week.